 20. Convert! – Ben Hunt

-Ben Hunt teaches designers, developers, and marketers on how to make websites that work.
+Ben Hunt teaches designers, developers, and marketers how to make websites that work.
 This book shows you how to create an eCommerce site that provides a compelling shopping experience and converts browsers into buyers.
-Many of the techniques presented in this book can easily be implemented without the help of an expert.
+You can implement many of the techniques presented in this book without the help of an expert.

 Starting a business is not just about making some money.
 It’s about creating something that outlives you, a long-lasting legacy for people to remember you by.
 But the journey begins today.